(This was originally a pinned thread on the MOUL forum)

 - Once you copied it somewhere, right-click (or ctrl-click) on the Cider wrapper and substitute the UruLauncher.exe executable in Contents/Resources/Myst Online.app/Contents/Resources/transgaming/c_drive/Program Files/Uru Live/ with the new one;

-- When you launch the wrapper, it will start updating files; it is advisable to do this at nighttime, as it’ll download 2–3 GB of stuff and it can take a few hours.
+- When you launch the wrapper, it will start updating files, about 1.2 GB of stuff.
 Once it is done, you will be ready!

 - Optional: to update the server status update, which otherwise will not show anything, again inside the Cider wrapper you will have to look for these files: